 A Deputy Returning Officer also known as a DRO has very specific and important duties.
 These include providing ballots to electors and witnessing the ballots being deposited into the ballot box.The DRO alone is responsible for the handling ballots for the voting and counting.

 The Information Officer (IO), (formerly known as a Constable) is the first election official a voter will meet when they come to a polling station.
-The Information Officer is responsible for checking for Voter Information Cards (VICs) and making sure Voters have the correct acceptable ID They direct voters where to go within the polling station to vote.They ensure the flow of traffic at the polling station flow smoothly and may assist anyone with mobility issues into the polling station.
+The Information Officer is responsible for checking for Voter Information Cards (VICs) and making sure Voters have the correct acceptable ID (PDF) They direct voters where to go within the polling station to vote.They ensure the flow of traffic at the polling station flow smoothly and may assist anyone with mobility issues into the polling station.